Stockwood Park

 Stockwood Park is a large urban park in Luton, Bedfordshire, in the Farley Hill estate.
 With period formal gardens, leading crafts museums, Stockwood Park Rugby Club and extensive golfing facilities, it is about 100 hectares in area.

 Golf Centre

-Stockwood Park Golf Centre opened in 1973 but since early 2020 Luton Council have been developing plans to close the golf course and manage the area as part of the Stockwood Country Park.
-Throughout its life the centre has been very profitable to the council but, in no small part, due to the mismanagement of the site by Active Luton (a company set up by the council in 2005) the centre has seen a huge reduction in both usage and income over the years.
-Luton Council now see the golf centre as a non viable business and as such, its future is in serious doubt.
+Stockwood Park Golf Centre is located in the stunning Bedfordshire countryside just a short drive south of Luton.
+It features a challenging 18 hole (par 69) course and a 9 hole (par 3) course, along with a Practice Facility and a FootGolf course.
+The course offers some of the best greens in the area, and narrow tree-lined fairways mean accuracy is tested.
+The course is made up of a mixture of holes making it the perfect challenge for golfers at all levels.

+Visitors are able to take advantage of competitive 'Pay as you Play' rates, and regular players have the option of season tickets.
+The golf centre is also home to Stockwood Golf Club who run year-round competitions.

 Museum

 Stockwood Discovery Centre, in the 18th century stables of the former Stockwood House, has displays of rural crafts and trades.
 They are representative of life in Bedfordshire before the Industrial Revolution.
 The collection was amassed by T. W. Bagshawe.